Best things to do in Moraira Spain with kids

 Desperate to swap endless grey stormy UK skies for a bit of blue, Moraira also gave our pale winter noggins a chance to experience some much-needed February sunshine.
 Visiting off-season also meant no crowds and empty beaches, so I’d definitely recommend keeping an eye on weather forecasts for the area and booking last-minute flights outside of July and August.
 While some places are still closed for the season and the water is quite cold at this time, there was still plenty of stuff to do with kids.
-Whatever time of year you choose to go, here are my best things to do with kids in Moraira, Spain.
+Whatever time of year you choose to go, here are my best things to do in Moraira Spain with kids.

 *Disclosure: This post contains affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 While clicking these links won’t cost you any extra money, it will help me keep this site up and running!